Menu Icon

 The best way to find out if CBT is right for you is to talk to your therapist.
 He or she will be able to assess your severe OCD symptoms and recommend the best course of treatment.

-Will I Have OCD for Life?
+Will I Have OCD For Life?

 It's important to remember that OCD is a chronic condition.
 This means that it's a disorder that you'll have for life.
 But that doesn't mean it's a life sentence.
 There are treatments available that can help you manage your severe OCD symptoms.